HarshvMahawar/LFX-Mentorship-CCC/new.md

-**Key Principles for Improved Mapping**
+**Key Principles for Mapping to RATS**

-Before we get into the specifics of Keylime and JANE, let's outline the core principles guiding our improved mapping:
+Before we get into the specifics of Keylime, JANE and Veraison, let's outline the core principles guiding our RATs mapping:

 * **Granularity:** Instead of broad role assignments (e.g., "Verifier Role → Verifier"), we'll pinpoint specific components and their functions within the RATS framework.
 * **Data Flow:** We'll analyze how evidence, endorsements, and attestation results are generated, processed, and conveyed, aligning these flows with RATS conveyance models.
-* **Standardization Focus:** We'll highlight areas where Keylime and JANE can better adopt RATS-recommended standards for data formats, protocols, and interfaces.
+* **Standardization Focus:** We'll highlight areas where Keylime, JANE and Veraison can better adopt RATS-recommended standards for data formats, protocols, and interfaces.
-* **Actionable Insights:** The mapping should provide clear directions for developers on what aspects of Keylime and JANE could be modified to enhance RATS compliance.
+* **Actionable Insights:** The mapping should provide clear directions on what aspects of Keylime ,JANE and Veraison could be modified to enhance RATS compliance.

 **1. Keylime: Enhanced RATS Mapping**